 (iii) The County has enacted an ordinance, effective as of July 1, 2011, authorizing the imposition of charges for sewer services in the District upon certain users of the system who are exempt from the payment of ad valorem assessments or who place a disproportionate burden on the sewer system.
 Various school districts and others in the County have brought lawsuits against the County in Nassau Supreme Court challenging the validity of its enactment of the ordinance imposing service charges.
 In connection with these lawsuits, the County has been preliminarily enjoined from implementing the ordinance.
 The Supreme Court denied the County's motion to dismiss and ordered discovery to proceed.
 The Appellate Division subsequently denied the County's appeal of the granting of the preliminary injunction and the denial of the motion to dismiss.
 The County has made an application to amend its pleadings to add a counterclaim to recover for past sewer services, which the court granted and which plaintiffs have appealed.
 The County also filed a motion seeking the posting of a monetary undertaking by the plaintiffs, which the court denied and which the County has appealed.
-Further, plaintiffs have filed motions for summary judgment, which the County will oppose.
+Further, plaintiffs have filed motions for summary judgment arguing that the ordinance is void on various grounds and alleging due process and equal protection violations, which the County will oppose.
 The County intends to continue to defend itself vigorously against all such actions.